rikkertkoppes/module-use-selection/readme.md

 use `useSelect` to only get `select` and clear `methods`, these do not update when the selection changes, preventing rerenders

+use `useSelectionState` to get access to the underlying state, which gives you access to the same `select`, `clear` and `items` members that `useSelection` and `useSelect` expose.
+Also, you have access to the raw `getSelection` and `setSelection` methods that operate on the selection, which is a dictionary containing boolean values for all items

 # project setup

 followed https://www.twilio.com/blog/2017/06/writing-a-node-module-in-typescript.html for project setup